Shimakh/AWS-configuration/README.md

 1. Choose Ubuntu Server (as our AMI)
 2. After that we choose our Instance type (Free Tier T2.micre) the second row
-3. Skip third step configure Instance Detailes
+3. Skip the third step configure Instance Detailes
 4. On this step we change the storage size to 30G
-5. We skip the step 5th and move over to the 6th step
+5. We skip the 5th step, and move over to the 6th step
 6. Inthis Step we just choose the security groups thet we already created
 7. Now we just review the changes thet we've done, choose the existing the key pair, and hit Launch